 Science is a core subject that pupils study from Year 7 until Year 11.
-Pupils are taught for three hours a week in Years 7, 8 and 9 and 4 hours a week in Years 10 and 11.
+Pupils are taught for seven hours a fortnight in Years 7 and 8 and eight hours a fortnight in Years 9, 10 and 11.

 “What we know is a drop, what we don’t know is an ocean” – Isaac Newton

 In Science, we want to deliver the National Curriculum in such a way that will allow us to develop ideal learners.
 We want to equip the pupils with the invaluable skills needed to be successful in life and allow them to develop skills which will make them employable and allow them to enjoy what is being learnt.
 We want our pupils to be: inquisitive, problem-solvers, resilient learners who engage in work both independently and as part of a team.
 They need to be able to apply their knowledge and understanding to new situations/contexts by making links between what has previously been studied, whether it be from Science of other subjects they study.

 We want our pupils to walk away from lessons thinking about what they have just learnt and even challenge themselves and others to question the world around them.
 It is essential that as teachers we deliver a Science curriculum that allows pupils to be numerate, scientifically literate and competent in carrying out practical work, at the same time as maintaining their curiosity.
 The lessons need to be designed so that pupils are given the opportunities to hypothesise and predict outcomes, especially during practical work.
 There must also be opportunities provided which challenge pupils’ thinking and allow them to make mistakes, address misconceptions and develop their understanding further.

 We have a wealth of combined experience with eight full-time teachers and a dedicated technician within the department.